axialeaa/DoormatCarpetExtension/README.md

 * Allowed options: `neither`, `block`, `shape`, `both`
 * Categories: `FEATURE`, `UPDATE`, `DOORMAT`

-## chiseledBookshelfSignal
+## chiseledBookshelfSignalBasis
-How comparators measure the signal strength output of chiseled bookshelves.
+The thing comparators measure when outputting the signal strength of chiseled bookshelves.
 "interaction" is vanilla behavior, and is equal to the last slot interacted with.
-"fullness" is equal to the number of books in the bookshelf.
+"fullness" depends on the number of books in the bookshelf.
-Lerped interpolates from 1 to 15, instead of outputting the exact integer.
+Lerped interpolates from 1 to 15, instead of outputting the exact number.
 * Type: `ChiseledBookshelfSignalMode`
 * Default value: `interaction`
 * Allowed options: `interaction`, `fullness`, `fullness_lerped`